 If you want more than 25 seats and more than 50,000 people reached, per month, then you will need to upgrade to a bigger plan.
 This option also comes with a free 14-day trial.

-I would say that the closest to an overall best solution is definitely HelpCrunch and GoSquared – both are user-friendly and have a lot of options your business can benefit from.
+I would say that the closest to an overall best alternative to Intercom is definitely HelpCrunch and GoSquared – both of these Intercom chat alternatives are user-friendly and have a lot of options your business can benefit from.

-If you want an even cheaper solution, I’d recommend Crisp, which even offers a free option in their pricing plans.
+If you want an even cheaper Intercom live chat alternative, I’d recommend Crisp, which even offers a free option in their pricing plans.
 If you really want to take advantage of the ticketing system, I definitely recommend Zendesk.

 Last but not least is Drift, which is great if you really want to focus on customer service + company growth.